nvbogachev/homepage/content/teaching/hg22s.md

 ## English description

-Here is the page of my course "Ergodic theory and dynamics of discrete groups" (in Russian) for the 2nd--5th year students or PhD students of ASU and MIPT and math departments of other universities of Russia.
+Here is the page of my course "Hyperbolic geometry and Lobachevsky spaces" (in Russian) for the 2nd--5th year students or PhD students of ASU and MIPT and math departments of other universities of Russia.
 The course is conducted online via Zoom.